 Bryan Nelson is an ex-convict with a criminal record and an anti-polygamy activist.
-Nelson has a history of targeting the DCCS with false allegations, physical assaults and hate speech against DCCS members because some of them belong to plural families.
+Nelson has a history of committing hate crimes against plural families through physical assaults and hate speech against the DCCS and its members because some of them belong to plural families.
 In 2013, Nelson waited outside the gym facilities at Salt Lake Community College Redwood Campus to ambush a man who he believed to be a member of the Cooperative.
-Nelson physically assaulted the man, whom he had not met prior to the incident, because he believed him to be a polygamist.
+Nelson physically ambushed and attacked the man, striking him multiple times.
+Nelson had never met the man prior to the incident, but carried out the attack because he believed him to be a polygamist.

 For many years, plural families endured these types of attacks and exploitations with no outlet or voice to defend themselves.
 At times, members of the media have willingly participated in a narrative of hate speech meant to inflame the public to further abuse and discriminate against law abiding citizens.
 It would not be socially acceptable to engage in this type of stereotyping for any other group based on the actions of just a few.
 It is our hope that recent legislation allows victims on both sides of the plural family issue to be protected from predators like Mr. Nelson.

-Bryan Nelson has a long history of exploitation and criminal activities, including assault and allegations of pedophilia.
+Bryan Nelson has a long history of exploitation and criminal activities, including hate crimes, assault and allegations of pedophilia.

 Copyright © Davis County Cooperative Society